-1. Strategies for Obtaining Student Feedback on Effectiveness of Teaching
+- 1. Strategies for Obtaining Student Feedback on Effectiveness of Teaching - Course evaluation surveys.

 2. Other Strategies for Evaluation of Teaching by the Instructor or by the Department

 - Course action plans. - 4.
 Processes for Verifying Standards of Student Achievement

 5. Describe the planning arrangements for periodically reviewing course effectiveness and planning for improvement.